giantswarm/crd-docs-generator/README.md

 Generates schema reference documentation for Kubernetes Custom Resource Definitions (CRDs).

-This tool is built to generate our Management API schema reference in https://docs.giantswarm.io/reference/cp-k8s-api/.
+This tool is built to generate our [Management API CRD schema reference](https://docs.giantswarm.io/ui-api/management-api/crd/).

 The generated output consists of Markdown files packed with HTML.
 By itself, this does not provide a fully readable and user-friendly set of documentation pages.
 Instead it relies on the HUGO website context, as the [giantswarm/docs](https://github.com/giantswarm/docs) repository, to provide an index page and useful styling.